 - Final Payment: Employee submits no dues to the finance department, after completing the necessary documentation.

-The finance department will disburse the final payment to the employee.
+Thereafter, the finance department will disburse the final payment to the employee.

 Cost and Separation